-- (1) Interrogatories, including all subparts, shall be limited to 300. - (2) Requests for production of documents, including all subparts, shall be limited to 300. - (3) Requests for admissions, including all subparts, shall be limited to 100.
+(1) Interrogatories, including all subparts, shall be limited to 300.

+- (2) Requests for production of documents, including all subparts, shall be limited to 300. - (3) Requests for admissions, including all subparts, shall be limited to 100.

-When a discovery request is served and the respondent intends to seek clarification of any portion of the discovery request, the respondent shall request such clarification within 5 days of service of the discovery request.
+When a discovery request is served and the respondent intends to seek clarification of any portion of the discovery request, the respondent shall request such clarification within seven days of service of the discovery request.
+For discovery requests served after the date for rebuttal testimony, such clarification must be requested within three days.
 This procedure is intended to reduce delay in resolving discovery disputes.